 Read more in our "Visibility settings for Best-Self Review®" article.

 You'll also be asked to select whether you want the review cycle to repeat on a quarterly or bi-annual basis.

 Create a review cycle

-1. Click on Best-Self Review® in the left-hand navigation of 15Five.
+- Click on Best-Self Review® in 15Five's main, left-hand navigation.

-2. You will land on the 'Review cycles' page.
-In the top right corner of the page, click the Create a new review cycle button.
+- You will land on the 'Review cycles' page.
+Click Create a new review cycle in the top, right-hand corner of the page.

-6. Next, enter in your review cycle milestones (i.e. due dates) on the "Review milestones" page.
-If these change during the course of your review cycle it's okay— review milestones can be changed during an active review cycle.
+- Select review milestones.
+Next, enter your review cycle milestones (i.e. due dates) on the "Review milestones" page.
+Our recommendation is that you run your review cycle for a period of no longer than 4 weeks.
+If milestones change during the course of your review cycle, it's okay— review milestones can be changed during an active review cycle.

 Though you are required to set a review cycle end date, the cycle will stay open for review submissions until a review admin or cycle collaborator manually locks the cycle.